TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/sql-create-or-drop-resources-arm-template-issues-or-questions.md

 	"$schema": "SelfHelpContent",
 	"resourceRequired": false,
 	"title": "ARM Template Issues or Questions",
-	"fileAttachmentHint": "",
-	"subscriptionRequired": false,
+	"fileAttachmentHint": "Please attach a copy of the ARM template being used.", "subscriptionRequired": false,
 	"formElements": [

 		{
-		      "id": "arm_template",
+			"id": "problem_start_time",
 			"order": 1,
-			    "controlType": "multilinetextbox",
-    			"displayLabel": "Please enclose the ARM template used, if any.", "required": false,
-			    "visibility": true
+			"controltype": "datetimepicker",
+			"displayLabel": "When did the problem begin?",
+			"watermarkText": "Specify when the problem started",
+			"infoBalloonText": "Specify when the problem started",
+			"required": true,
+			"useAsAdditionalDetails": false
 		},
 	  	{
 			"id": "problem_description",
 			"order": 2,
 			"controltype": "multilinetextbox",
 			"displayLabel": "Any additional details you would like to include?", "watermarkText": "Enter any additional details here",
 			"infoBalloonText": "Enter any additional details here",
 			"required": true,
 			"useAsAdditionalDetails": true
-		  },
-		  {
-			  "id": "problem_start_time",
-			  "order": 3,
-			  "controltype": "datetimepicker",
-			  "displayLabel": "When did the problem begin?",
-			  "watermarkText": "Specify when the problem started",
-			  "infoBalloonText": "Specify when the problem started",
-			  "required": true,
-			  "useAsAdditionalDetails": false
 		}
 	]
 }
 ---